Consistent structure estimation of exponential-family random graph models with block structure: Consistent estimation of block structure

-\com {\em Comparison with stochastic block models.} There is a large and growing body of consistency results on stochastic block models \citep[e.g.,][]{BiCh09,ChWoAi12,CeDaLa11,RoChYu11,BiChLe11,AmChBiLe13,LeRi13,RoQiFa13,Gao15}.
+We discuss implications of Proposition \ref{p.z.1} and Theorem \ref{theorem.step3}, starting with a short comparison with stochastic block models (Remark \ref{com.sbm}) and then discussing assumption \eqref{a.condition} (Remark \ref{com.sparse}) and its implications in terms of the sizes of blocks (Remark \ref{com.size}) and the number of blocks (Remark \ref{com.number}).
+We then proceed with a discussion of conditions \czero---\cthree{ }(Remark \ref{com.1234}) and assumption \eqref{id} (Remark \ref{com.id}) and conclude with some comments on parameter estimation (Remark \ref{com.estimation}). \alert{Last, but not least, we discuss the sharpness of the results (Remark \ref{com:sharpness}). } \com {\em Comparison with stochastic block models.} There is a large and growing body of consistency results on stochastic block models \citep[e.g.,][]{BiCh09,ChWoAi12,CeDaLa11,RoChYu11,BiChLe11,AmChBiLe13,LeRi13,RoQiFa13,Gao15}.
 In the language of stochastic block models, the consistency result in Theorem \ref{theorem.step3} is a weak consistency result in the sense that the discrepancy between the estimated and data-generating block structure is small with high probability.
 In contrast to stochastic block models, we cover exponential families with (a) countable support; (b) a wide range of dependencies within blocks; and (c) a wide range of canonical and curved exponential-family parameterizations.
 These dependencies and parameterizations make theoretical results more challenging from a statistical point of view, but more relevant from a scientific point of view.
 However, these results come at a cost: in contrast to stochastic block models, we need to restrict the sizes of blocks from above to deal with strong dependence and smoothness problems, as we pointed out in the discussion of Lemma \ref{proposition.concentration}.
-The restrictions on the sizes of blocks are detailed in Remark \ref{com.size}.
+The restrictions on the sizes of blocks are detailed in Remark \ref{com.size}. \alert{ \com {\em Assumption \eqref{a.condition}: sparse and dense random graphs.} Assumption \eqref{a.condition} of Proposition \ref{p.z.1} and Theorem \ref{theorem.step3} is stated in terms of the absolute value of the expected loglikelihood function $|\mbE\, \ell(\bthetas, \zs; s(\bX))| = \uuu$ to accomodate sparse and dense random graphs.
+We first explain why $\uuu$ may be interpreted as the level of sparsity of a random graph, and then return to assumption \eqref{a.condition}.